vitaliyrtest1/square-spruce/src/pages/index.md

         content: >
           ![](/images/Screenshot%202021-03-11%20at%2014.57.33.png)иsWith our
-          [Goal12](http://google.com/456), you can create a dsashboard with data about your activities and track your
+          [Goal12](http://google.com/456), you can create a dsashboard with data about your activitiess and track your
           progress.![](/images/enthusiastic-daffodil.png)и